Date posted: 01/04/2022 8 min read

 In Brief

-• Members are obliged to notify CA ANZ of any adverse findings or restrictions made against them by a court, regulator, professional body or authority.
+• Members are obliged to notify CA ANZ or NZICA of any adverse findings or restrictions made against them by a court, regulator, professional body or authority.

-• Adverse findings by courts usually result in disciplinary action.
+• Adverse findings by courts may result in disciplinary action.

-• Notifying CA ANZ yourself and being open and honest with responses may make a difference to the final outcome.
+• Notifying CA ANZ or NZICA yourself and being open and honest with responses may make a difference to the outcome.

 An adverse finding or sanction from a regulatory body doesn’t only damage your professional reputation; it also raises questions about your fitness to be a CA ANZ member.